gaia-pipeline/docs/content/operations/worker/_index.md

 The scheduler from the primary Gaia instance automatically monitors and detects the status from remote workers.
-If a worker goes down or loses the connection to the primary Gaia instance, it will automatically be flagged as inactive and no further pipeline runs will be scheduled on this node till the node is active again.
+If a worker goes down or loses the connection to the primary Gaia instance, it will automatically be flagged as inactive and no further pipeline runs will be scheduled to this node till the node is active again.
 Additionally, the primary Gaia instance also monitors the capacity from all workers.
 If a worker is busy, the pipeline run will be scheduled to a different worker or, if all workers are busy, waits in the queue until the next worker has free capacity again.